huggingface/datasets/datasets/subjqa/README.md

 ### Curation Rationale

 Most question-answering datasets like SQuAD and Natural Questions focus on answering questions over factual data such as Wikipedia and news articles.
 However, in domains like e-commerce the questions and answers are often _subjective_, that is, they depend on the personal experience of the users.
-For example, a customer on Amazon may ask "Is the sound quality any good?", which is more difficult to answer than a factiod question like "What is the capital of Australia?"
+For example, a customer on Amazon may ask "Is the sound quality any good?", which is more difficult to answer than a factoid question like "What is the capital of Australia?"
 These considerations motivate the creation of SubjQA as a tool to investigate the relationship between subjectivity and question-answering.

 ### Source Data